Jaytpa01/dev-portfolio/src/content/article/2024-03-10-sms-interface-for-sports-field-lighting.md

 Fields often had generic names which may be repeated across many different sites (e.g. "Field 1"), so we couldn't reasonably abbreviate a field and have it remain unique.
 Sites, however, were often unique enough that we decided an abbreviation of both a site and field name in conjunction would allow us to target specific fields.
 We also needed to specify what scene we wanted to change to.
 This was simply an integer.

-We decided to use a delimiter to separate the abbreviations of the payload, and arbitrarily chose **\#**.
+We decided to use a delimiter to separate the abbreviations of the payload, and arbitrarily chose to use **\#**.

 At this point in time, given an example site "Example Grounds Sports Precinct", and field "Football Field", a reasonable payload could look like: